Netanelpo/scopd-integrations-docs/docs/index.md

-# SCOPD SIEM – Integrations
+# SCOPD SIEM – Features

 SCOPD is a lightweight SIEM with custom integrations and enhancements.

-## 🔥 Core Integrations
+## 🔥 Core Features

-- IOC enrichment
+- IOC enrichment (Indicator of Compromise)